open-rmf/rmf_simulation/rmf_building_sim_common/QUALITY_DECLARATION.md

 `menge_vendor` does not declare a quality level.
 It is assumed to be **Quality Level 4**.

-#### qtbase5-dev

-`qt5base-dev` is widely-used third-party software for building graphical applications.
-Due to its wide use, documentation, and testing, it is assumed to be **Quality Level 3**.

-#### libqt5-widgets

-`libqt5-widgets` is widely-used third-party software for building graphical applications.
-Due to its wide use, documentation, and testing, it is assumed to be **Quality Level 3**.

 ## Platform Support [6]

 `rmf_building_sim_common` does not support all of the tier 1 platforms as described in [REP-2000](https://www.ros.org/reps/rep-2000.html#support-tiers).